 After a child reaches the age of 14, he or she is presumed to be capable of contributory negligence, because he or she is capable of sensing of danger and has the power to avoid it.
 However, this presumption can be overcome if there is enough proof that a reasonable child of similar age, intelligence, and experience could not have appreciated the danger under the specific circumstances.

 There is an important exception for minors who operate motor vehicles.
-Under Virginia law, a minor who operates a motor vehicle is held to the standard of care of an adult which is the degree of care that a reasonably prudent person would exercise under the same or similar circumstances.
+Under Virginia law, regardless of age or maturity, a minor who operates a motor vehicle is held to the same standard of care as an adult, which is the degree of care that a reasonably prudent person would exercise under the same or similar circumstances.

 Under Virginia law, an injured party cannot recover in a personal injury case if he or she was negligent and/or contributed to the accident or injuries.
 When the injured party is a child, their relative age, intelligence and experience will need to be considered if there is some concern that the child may have been partially at fault for the accident.

 At Allen & Allen, we have experience helping parents and children injured in accidents of all types, and we are here to assist you in navigating the law as it applies to these situations.
 Call us for a free consultation at 1-866-388-1307.

 - See Virginia Elec. & Power Co. v.
 Dungee, 258 Va.
 235, 520 S.E.
 2d 164 (1999).

 - Grant v.
 Mays, 204 Va.
 41, 129 S.E.2d 10 (1963).